-The second and most important barrier to radionuclide release from the core, particularly during accidents, is the silicon carbide and pyrocarbon coatings of each fuel particle.
+The second and most important barrier to radionuclide release from the core, particularly during accidents, is the SiC and PyC coatings of each fuel particle.
 Both the SiC and PyC coatings provide a barrier to the release of fission gases.
 The SiC coating acts as the primary barrier to the release of metallic fission products because of the low solubilities and diffusion coefficients of fission metals in SiC.
-The PyC coatings are partially retentive of Cs at lower temperatures but provide little holdup of Ag and Sr [INL 2010a].
+The PyC coatings are partially retentive of Cs at lower temperatures but provide little holdup of Ag and Sr (INL 2010a).